AlKL/SFWater-Website-Project/README.md

 Final Stretch:
 - Accessibility texts on images
 - Covid notification div with x
-- Add image of bottle with our label - refill/empty bottle/bottle
-- Add images and complete 'Other Products'
 - Responsive design

 - Clean up middleware/logger/errorHandler (?)